Dame Allan's School: Academics

 Being a private school, Dame Allan's does not strictly adhere to the National Curriculum.
-It does enter all its students in public examinations such as GCSEs and A-levels, so the subjects taught are closely tied into their national counterparts.
+It does enter all its students in public examinations such as GCSEs and A-levels.
 All students must study English, mathematics, and the sciences to GCSE level, and it is strongly recommended that at least one foreign language be studied to this level.
-Sixth form students have a much wider range of study, with no mandatory subjects and the introduction of many new subjects in year 12, including A-levels in politics, psychology, sports, business and theatre studies.
+Sixth form students have a wider range of study, with no mandatory subjects and the introduction of many new subjects in year 12, including A-levels in politics, psychology, sports, business and theatre studies.
 Dame Allan's is an Anglican school.

-In 2005 the school recorded its best ever set of exam results, including a handful of Top 5 results in several subjects, notably GCSE languages.
-Furthermore, two pupils were awarded 6 grade As at A-level.
-The school consistently performs to an extremely high standard in public examinations, with the girls' school often slightly outscoring the boys' school at GCSE level.
-The school has not yet been inspected by OFSTED but received a positive report from the independent schools Inspectorate in 2000.

-The 2000 inspection summarised the schools as "a civilised and civilising community ...[which provides] a well-rounded education for pupils from the age of 8 to 18" and the 2006 report states "Dame Allan's are good schools with several great strengths and no significant weaknesses.
-The schools succeed very well in their key aims of providing a broad education for their pupils, where academic success is greatly valued but so is the moral, social and spiritual development of pupils."
+In 2025, almost 80% of all A level grades were A*–B. Of all exams sat by Year 13 pupils, 78.3% achieved grades A*–B – the second-highest figure since 2005 (excluding Covid years) – and 47.6% were awarded the top A* or A grade.

+In 2025, more than a quarter (25.5%) of all GCSE grades awarded were at the highest level, grade 9.
+Nine pupils achieved nine grade 9s, while in total 61.8% of all exams sat were awarded the top grades 9–7, the equivalent of the old A* and A.

+In recent inspections, the school has been praised by both the Independent Schools Inspectorate (ISI) and The Good Schools Guide.
+The ISI inspection in 2023 stated: "A challenging broad curriculum, enhanced by a wide range of co-curricular activities and extensive opportunities in sports, promote pupils' health and emotional wellbeing."
+In their review in 2023, The Good Schools Guide said: "No arrogance or entitlement among students here, just pride in their school and gratitude for their opportunities."